inferno986return/gemtree-peter-mirror/README.md

 # gemtree-peter-mirror
 <img src="https://github.com/inferno986return/gemtree-peter-mirror/blob/master/tutorial/petr.gif" width="100" height="100" alt=""/>

 A mirror of the Peter programming tool by [Gemtree Software](http://www.breatharian.eu/Petr/en/).
-To my understanding Peter is similar to [Scratch](https://scratch.mit.edu/) and works by allowing users of different programming skillsets to assemble the program 'like a jigsaw'.
+To my understanding Peter is a visual programming tool similar to [Scratch](https://scratch.mit.edu/) and works by allowing users of different programming skillsets to assemble the program 'like a jigsaw'.
 Judging by the numerous examples provided, it's safe to say that the program is effectively a 2D and 3D game engine.

 <table border="0">
   <tr><td><img src="https://github.com/inferno986return/gemtree-peter-mirror/blob/master/tutorial/preview1.gif" width="180" height="180" alt=""/></td> <td><img src="https://github.com/inferno986return/gemtree-peter-mirror/blob/master/tutorial/preview4.jpg" width="180" height="180" alt=""/></td> <td><img src="https://github.com/inferno986return/gemtree-peter-mirror/blob/master/tutorial/preview5.jpg" width="180" height="180" alt=""/></td></tr>
 </table>

-Peter was commercial software until 1st September 2012 when it became freeware and since 1st September 2013 been open-sourced under licensing similar to the BSD License.
+Peter was commercial software until 1st September 2012 when it became freeware and since 1st September 2013 been open-sourced under licensing similar to the [BSD License](https://en.wikipedia.org/wiki/BSD_licenses).

 Examples of games made using Peter are on the Gemtree website.
-I recommend trying *Becherbar*, a bar-themed management simulator and *Point236*, a third-person shooter.
+I recommend trying [*Becherbar*](https://www.old-games.com/download/4178/becher-bar), a bar-themed management simulator, [*Desktop*](http://www.breatharian.eu/Petr/program/download/DESKTOP.zip) and [*Desktop Christmassy*](http://www.breatharian.eu/Petr/program/download/DESKTOPX.zip), are stress-reliever sandbox games and [*Point236*](http://www.breatharian.eu/Petr/program/download/POINT236.zip), a third-person shooter.
 They are simple games, but enjoyable enough.

 The following has been taken from the downloads section of the Peter [website](http://www.breatharian.eu/Petr/en/download.htm#source).
 The author of the tool is Czech, hence the writing style.
 The main source code is in the `Peter_v250_src` directory.
 I have also included the full 70MB *Programming with Peter* tutorial in the `tutorial` directory, however the text is in Czech with no officially provided translation (it seems).
 Fortunately, as the tutorial is written in HTML it can be translated with Google Translate.